Axobot-org/Axobot/docs/server.rst

 * levelup_channel: Channel where the bot will send every levelup announcement message.
 It can be either a text channel, or "none" for no channel (Axobot won't send any levelup channel), or "any" if you want it in the same channel as the message.
 Default to any.
 * levelup_msg: Message to send when someone reaches a new XP level.
 You can use :code:`{level}` variable to include the reached level, and :code:`{user}` to mention the user (or `{username}` if you only want the name).
 Default is a random sentence.
 * membercounter: A voice salon whose name displays the number of members on the server
-* modlogs_channel: Channel where all moderation logs (ban, warn, clear...) will be sent.
 * morpion_emojis: List of emojis used to play on tic-tac-toe.
 Two emojis must be entered: one for the bot, and one for the player.
 Discord emojis as well as server emojis can work.
 * mute_allowed_roles: List of roles allowed to use the `mute <moderator.html#mute-unmute>`__ command.
 By default, none.
 * muted_role: Role used to mute your members.
 If no role is specified, Axobot will check for any role called "muted", and create one if needed, with basic permissions.